-Google Wallet adds support for Sprint's Galaxy S 4, Note II and HTC One, U.S. Cellular's Note IIAlex Wagner - Deputy Managing Editor, News Desk
+Google Wallet adds support for Sprint's Galaxy S 4, Note II and HTC One, U.S. Cellular's Note IIAlex Wagner - Editorial Director of News and Content

 Google's I/O 2013 keynote may be done, but that doesn't mean that the company is done making news.
 The company took to its official Google Wallet Twitter account tonight to announce that the Wallet app is now available to a trio of Sprint smartphones and as well as an additional U.S. Cellular device.
 The list of newly-compatible Sprint consists of the Samsung Galaxy S 4, Samsung Galaxy Note II and HTC One, while U.S. Cellular's newest Wallet-capable device is its flavor of the Samsung Galaxy Note II.

 Sprint has preloaded Google Wallet on a number of its products in the past and was actually one of the service's first partners, so it's no surprise to see Wallet being added to more of the Now Network's hardware.
 It is still a welcome sight, though, especially since the products that are being added are high-profile devices like the Galaxy S 4 and One.
 U.S. Cellular's list of Wallet-compatible hardware is somewhat smaller, consisting of just the Galaxy S III and Galaxy Axiom, but the Galaxy Note II is a solid addition to the list.